All figures are as of January 2023, unless otherwise noted.

 Traveling Exhibitions

-More than 350 presentations of nine exhibitions in 210 cities and 49 states, as well as Canada, Croatia, France, Germany, Hungary, Israel, Serbia, Tunisia, Belgium, and South Africa.
-The UN has hosted three Museum exhibitions, two and UN headquarters in New York City and one in Paris.
-Current exhibitions include:
+More than 350 presentations of nine exhibitions in 210 cities and 49 states, as well as Canada, Croatia, France, Germany, Hungary, Israel, Serbia, Tunisia, Belgium, South Africa, Namibia, and Poland The United Nations has hosted three Museum exhibitions, two at UN headquarters in New York City and one in Paris.

 Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies